top of page

 Not all uses of remise en cercle are for prestige cuvees.
 For some large houses, it’s a practical solution to commercial scale.

-Guillaume Roffiaen, chef de cave at Nicolas Feuillatte, confirms that remise en cercle plays a role in meeting market demand.
-If the house needs more wine to fulfil demand but lacks enough in the cellar, they may purchase bottles from external sources that align with their profile, or can be blended until they do.
-Those bottles are opened, corrected if needed, and reintegrated.
+Guillaume Roffiaen, chef de cave at Nicolas Feuillatte, confirms that remise en cercle plays a role in meeting market demand and building reserve.
+If the house needs more wine to fulfil demand but lacks enough reserve in the cellar, they may purchase bottles from external sources that align with their profile, or can be blended until they do.
+Those bottles are opened, corrected if needed, and reintegrated, albeit "in medicinal doses".
+With close to ten million bottles released per annum, this can represent a significant number of reserve wines.

 A Cousin Technique: Quart de Mousse

 While not technically remise en cercle, the quart de mousse technique speaks to a similar ethos of preservation and reserve wine management.
-Instead of adding the full 24 grams of sugar for a traditional second fermentation, producers like Bollinger add just 6 grams.
+IInstead of adding the full sugar dose required for a traditional second fermentation, typically around 24 grams for a bottle or 48 for a magnum, producers like Bollinger add just 12 grams per magnum.

-This partial fermentation forms a small amount of CO₂, enough to protect the wine from oxidation without giving it full effervescence.
-These wines are then aged in magnums, allowing slow micro-oxygenation and development.
+This quarter fermentation forms a small amount of CO₂, enough to protect the wine from oxidation without giving it full effervescence.
+These reserve wines are aged in magnums, allowing slow micro-oxygenation and development.

-Champagne Hautbois has also adopted this technique, creating a vast library of reserve wines across grape varieties and terroirs.
+Champagne Lenoble and Hautbois have also adopted this technique, creating a vast library of reserve wines across grape varieties and terroirs.
 For both houses, it’s a long-term play: an investment in complexity and character, and an alternative to storing reserves in barrels or stainless steel vats.

 So Why Don’t We Hear More About It?